 Later, while eating lunch together, my best friend Jason would make the joke “it would be a waste of bullets.”
 It was the kind of gallows humor we needed at the time, although admittedly in misremembering the situation I’ve retold the story in the past with him saying that line in the meeting proper.

 Not surprisingly, graduation day went without a hitch.
 Part of this was because I didn’t have the credits to graduate – my school participation had been rather poor the last two years, between my parents bitter divorce and my being homeless for much of my senior year.
-In that regards, I suppose, there wasn’t much to worry about – can’t shoot people if you’re not invited, I suppose.
-It’s odd how, 20 years later, I still recall how bitter I was with how people treated me of the situation, and in years after the fact.
+In that regards, I suppose, there wasn’t much to worry about – can’t shoot people at an event if you’re not invited.
+It’s odd how, 20 years later, I still recall how bitter I was with how people treated me of the situation, and in the years that followed.
 For example, I used to have a beautiful leather duster I’d wear on cold weather days; I came into work only to be asked by a visiting manager “Are you hiding any guns underneath that coat?”
 Me, being me, replied “If I were, are you sure that’s the question you’d want to be asking me?”
 No surprise I was sent home that day.

 I’m not sure what the solution or the answer is.
 I know, wholeheartedly, that to blame the victims and the survivors is not only asinine but unhelpful.
 Perpetrators of violence may need help and early detection may stop concerns before they start, but when that violence happens it isn’t on those around them.
 It isn’t anyone else’s fault.
 I grow so tired of the mythologies behind these various school shootings (and Jesus, there are so many of them every year now) that suggests that the perpetrators had “fallen between the cracks.”
 No, they had access to firearms and they had an agenda, for fuck’s sake.
 Quit excusing their behavior.